Ion Beam Treatment of Polymers

 Key Features

-- By scientists working in polymer chemistry, physics of ion beam implantation and in development and production of ion beam equipment
+- Collates data from many scientists working in polymer chemistry, physics of ion beam implantation, and in development and production of ion beam equipment

 Readership

-For universities, research centres, companies in the polymer industry and dealing with plasma and ion beam equipment.
+For universities, research centers, and companies in the polymer industry or dealing with plasma and ion beam equipment

 Table of Contents